Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Archmage.md

 aliases: ["Archmage"]
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Archmage.md|Archmage]]
 *Source: Monster Manual p.
-342, Curse of Strahd.
+342, Curse of Strahd, Eberron: Rising from the Last War.
 Available in the SRD.*

+Archmages are powerful (and usually quite old) spellcasters dedicated to the study of the arcane arts.
+Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
+Those who are neither good nor evil sequester themselves in remote towers to practice their magic without interruption.

+An archmage typically has one or more apprentice mages, and an archmage's abode has numerous magical wards and guardians to discourage interlopers.

 ```statblock
 "name": "Archmage"